Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Results

 Zonally averaged low-frequency KE in both models is generally comparable to, but lower than, drifter KE (Figure~\ref{fig:lowf_zavg}, panels a and b).
-The models and drifters all exhibit a peak of energy at the equator, but the peak values in HYCOM and especially MITgcm LLC4320 are too low, the latter by a factor of about two.
-This disagreement between models and drifters near the equator should be interpreted with caution as the sampling density from drifters near the equator is low (Figure \ref{fig:lowf_maps}, panels a and d).
-In the mid- to high-latitudes of the southern hemisphere, MITgcm LLC4320 lies closer to drifter observations while HYCOM KE is too low.
-With the exception of the energetic peak near 35$^{\circ}$N, over most mid- to high-latitudes in the northern hemisphere, both models are too low.
+The models and drifters all exhibit a peak of energy at the equator, but the peak values in HYCOM and especially MITgcm LLC4320 are too low, by a factor of about two.
+This disagreement between models and drifters near the equator should be interpreted with some caution as the sampling density from drifters near the equator is relatively low \cite<see Figure 1(a) of>{Yu2019}.
+HYCOM KE is too low across the mid- to high-latitudes of the southern hemisphere.
+With the exception of the energetic peak near 33$^{\circ}$N, over most mid- to high-latitudes in the northern hemisphere, both models are too low.

-The ratios of zonally averaged model 0 m KE to zonally averaged model 15 m KE track the corresponding ratios in the drifters (zonally averaged undrogued drifter KE to zonally averaged drogued drifter KE) reasonably well (to within error bars) over most latitudes (Figure~\ref{fig:lowf_zavg}c).
-Maximum values of the KE ratio are seen at high latitudes in both hemispheres in the drifters and in HYCOM, whereas MITgcm LLC4320 does not track this high-latitude behavior.
-Neither model tracks the relatively high drifter ratios between about 15-30$^{\circ}$S well.
-We speculate that the poor agreement in this latitude band may be due to a relative lack of drogued drifter data in the South Pacific, which could introduce a bias in the ratios.
-The greater energy in the undrogued drifters over most latitudes (represented by values of the ratio greater than one) may be due in part to their wind bias as noted earlier.
+The zonally averaged low-frequency band vertical structure proxy ratio in the models tracks the zonally averaged ratio in the drifters reasonably well (to within error bars) over most latitudes (Figure~\ref{fig:lowf_zavg}c).
+Maximum values of the ratio are seen at high latitudes in both hemispheres in the drifters and in HYCOM, whereas MITgcm LLC4320 does not track this high-latitude behavior.
+The greater energy in the undrogued drifters over most latitudes (represented by values of the ratio greater than 0.5) may be due in part to their wind bias as noted earlier.
 However, the relative closeness of this KE ratio in results from models, which do not suffer from a wind bias, to the drifter results suggests that wind bias alone is unlikely to account for all of the vertical structure seen in Figure~\ref{fig:lowf_zavg}c.